Grasshopper Sparrow, Ammodramus savannarum

-In Tennessee, the Grasshopper Sparrow breeds in appropriate grassland habitat across the state, but is often rare or uncommon.
-It can be found in the Tennessee from mid-April until early October, but after the breeding season in August it is especially inconspicuous.
+In Tennessee, the Grasshopper Sparrow breeds in grassland habitats across the state but is rare or uncommon.
+It can be found in Tennessee from mid-April until early October, but after the breeding season in August, it is especially inconspicuous.

 Weight: 0.6 oz

 Voice: The song is a very high insect-like buzz, preceded by two sharp tik notes.
-A second type of song, sometimes delivered in flight, is a long series of short buzzy slurred notes.
+The second type of song, sometimes delivered in flight, is a long series of short buzzy slurred notes.

 - Henslow's Sparrow, an uncommon breeding bird in Tennessee, has a streaked chest, an olive-green nape, and two stripes on the lower face.